peppekerstens/peppekerstens.github.io/index.md

 Before someone gets cross at me; both solutions seem to have been maintained quite well and do a nice job.
 The hard work, most times, is finding what can- and cannot be disabled.
 Whatever I am publishing here; it is build upon that hard work and I fully credit whomever has done so.

-My itch with both solutions ended up being that they are quite bloated themselves and just remove stuff instead of ensuring some stuff only remains.
-The bloated part I can understand; in order to ensure proper behavior in most scenario's and understandable responses for the mass, a lot of whistles and bells must be added.
+My itch with both solutions ended up being that they are quite bloated themselves.
+I totally understand; in order to ensure proper behavior in most scenario's and understandable responses for the mass, a lot of whistles and bells must be added.

 My first effort was to simplify.
-I used Tiny11Builder as a source for items to remove.
+For the script below I used Tiny11Builder as a source for items to remove.

 ``` PowerShell
 #Requires -RunAsAdministrator